+Are increasingly able to use and remember sequences and patterns of movements which are related to music and rhythm.

+Start to eat independently and learning how to use a knife and fork.

+Show a preference for a dominant hand.

+Use one-handed tools and equipment, for example, making snips in paper with scissors

+Be increasingly independent as they get dressed and undressed, for example, putting coats on and doing up zips.

+Be increasingly independent in meeting their own care needs, e.g. brushing teeth, using the toilet, washing and drying their hands thoroughly.

+Make healthy choices about food, drink, activity and toothbrushing..

+Reception -

-Reception -Fit themselves into spaces, like tunnels, dens and large Are increasingly able to use and remember sequences Combine different movements with ease and fluency. • boxes, and move around in them. - Enjoy starting to kick, and patterns of movements which are related to music and Confidently and safely use a range of large and small throw and catch balls. - Build independently with a range rhythm. apparatus indoors and outside, alone and in a group. • of appropriate resources. - Walk, run, jump and climb -Start to eat independently and learning how to use a knife Develop overall body-strength, balance, co-ordination and agility. • Further develop and refine a range of ball skills and start to use the stairs independently. - Spin. roll and and fork. independently use ropes and swings (for example, tyre Show a preference for a dominant hand. including: throwing, catching, • Develop confidence, competence, precision and accuracy when engaging in swings). - Sit on a push-along wheeled toy, use a scooter Use one-handed tools and equipment, for example, making snips in paper with scissors activities that involve a ball.
-Develop the foundations of a or ride a tricycle. - Develop manipulation and control. - Use Be increasingly independent as they get dressed and handwriting style which is fast, accurate and efficient. large and small motor skills to do things independently, for undressed, for example, putting coats on and doing up example manage buttons and zips, and pour drinks. zips.
-Show an increasing desire to be independent, such as Be increasingly independent in meeting their own care wanting to feed themselves and dress or undress. - Learn needs, e.g. brushing teeth, using the toilet, washing and to use the toilet with help, and then independently drving their hands thoroughly.
-Make healthy choices about food, drink, activity and toothbrushing ..
+Combine different movements with ease and fluency.
+Confidently and safely use a range of large and small apparatus indoors and outside, alone and in a group.
+Develop overall body-strength, balance, co-ordination and agility.
+Further develop and refine a range of ball skills including: throwing, catching, Develop confidence, competence, precision and accuracy when engaging in activities that involve a ball.
+Develop the foundations of a handwriting style which is fast, accurate and efficient.

+ELG -

-ELG -Move energetically, such as running, jumping, dancing, hopping, skipping and climbing.
+Move energetically, such as running, jumping, dancing, hopping, skipping and climbing.

 Hold a pencil effectively in preparation for fluent writing - using the tripod grip in almost all cases.

 Manage their own basic hygiene and personal needs, including dressing, going to the toilet and understanding the importance of healthy food choices.

 'I can....'
 What does it look like in EYFS?